Get some ice on your ankle immediately and keep it raised, advised the crew chief. Where do I find the ice? We don’t have any here. Oh.

 Climb Mt.
 Washington.

 What?
 That’s almost 1300 feet up in a mile and a half.
 Over rocks.
 Out in the open.
+We’ll be blown away.
 We’ll be struck by lightning.
 That’s crazy.

 No, seriously.
 It’s not supposed to be a bad trail.
 The crew takes it three times a week to get supplies.
 They carry 90-pound packs and it only takes them an hour and a half.

-Yeah, but they don’t have to rest.
-With our pace it’d be midnight before we got there and we’d get arrested for trespassing after hours.
+Yeah, but they don’t have to stop and rest every half hour.
+At our pace it’d be midnight before we got there and we’d get arrested for trespassing after hours.

 Megs’ walking stick became a cane for me as we made our way into the noisy dining room for yet another hearty dinner of soup, bread, baked haddock, salad, rice and vegetables.
 (I told you food was important to us.)